barton-willis/operator_algebra/README.md

 (%i7)	expand(%);
 (%o7)	f . g - g . f
 ```
-In the last example, the user must manually apply expand to fully simplify the result.
+In the last example, you need to manually apply expand to simplify the result.
 Alternatively, the user can automatically expand results by setting the option variable dotdistrib to `true:`
 ```
 (%i8)	block([dotdistrib : true], commutator(f + g, g));